Bob Enyart: Open Theism

-Enyart was a proponent of the doctrine Open Theism which rejects several aspects of the Classical Theism of traditional Christianity.
+Enyart was a proponent of the doctrine open theism which rejects several aspects of the classical theism of traditional Christianity.
 In 2014, he publicly debated the issue with Reformed Baptist apologist James R. White.

 COVID-19

 Following a lawsuit brought by Enyart, a U.S. District Court judge ruled in October 2020 that the state could not impose mask-wearing mandates or limits on the size of gatherings at Denver Bible Church.

 Enyart supported the debunked theory that COVID-19 vaccinations had been tested on aborted fetuses.
-He remained unvaccinated until his death from Covid.
+He remained unvaccinated until his death from COVID.

 Personal life and death

 Enyart married Krista Johnson in 1982.
 The couple had two children, Josiah and Nathanial, before divorcing in 1989 as a result of his extra-marital affairs.

 After a brief second marriage, Enyart married Cheryl Mayns in 1994.
 In 1999, he served a 60-day jail sentence after being convicted of child abuse for hitting her 7-year-old child with a belt so violently that he raised welts and broke the skin of the child.

 In August 2021, Enyart announced that he had contracted COVID-19.
-He died from the virus on September 12, 2021, at 62 years old.
+He died from the virus on September 12, 2021, at the age of 62.